dhis2/dhis2-docs-implementation/content/implementation/core-team.md

 > **Note**
 >
->The trainer role is subdivided into 3 roles/responsibilities:
+>The trainer role is subdivided into 3 roles/responsibilities: Trainer - Program, Trainer - Technical and Trainer - General
->- Trainer - Program
->- Trainer - Technical and
->- Trainer - General
 >
 >The ***Trainer - Program*** role will spend more time on performing training activities related to use of DHIS2 (or its surrounding processes such as documentation, standard operating procedures, etc.).
 The ***Trainer - Technical*** role will spend more time on training activities related to configuring DHIS2. ***Trainer - General*** is not a role but a responsibility, and relates to the trainer's ability to create learning content and work with complementary learning tools (for example, image and video editing software, learning management systems, etc.).